-Modelling seasonal variation in polyandry potential (“Polyandry model”)—Our sample for studying seasonal polyandry dynamics included 425 females for which the identity of their mates had been verified through observation of unique leg-ring colour combinations.
+Modelling seasonal variation in polyandry potential (“Polyandry model”)—Our sample for studying seasonal polyandry dynamics included 425 females for which the identity of their mates had been verified through observation.
 We defined observed polyandry as a binomial variable that scored an individual as being monogamous or polyandrous each year based on our observations of them having one or multiple breeding partners, respectively (see Fig. 2 for an example of the sampling distribution).
-Following this, our sample included a mixture of females that were observed breeding once or multiply within the season – by definition, all polyandrous cases bred at least twice, but also 12.4% of monogamous cases were observed breeding multiply (i.e., remained with the same partner between breeding attempts within the same season).
+By definition, all polyandrous cases bred at least twice, but also 12.4% of monogamous females were observed breeding more than once.
+The females remained with the same partner for another breeding attempt after their initial attempt had failed.
 To assess the relationship between the likelihood of polyandry and lay date, we fitted a binomial linear mixed effects model that tested the likelihood of polyandry predicted by the fixed effect of lay date (i.e., of an individual’s first nest of the season), with individual and year included as random effects.